MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/event-4199-windows-client-cannot-get-ip-address-dhcp-server.md

 ---
-title: Event ID 4199 and Windows client can't get IP address from DHCP server
+title: Event ID 4199 and Windows client can't get an IP address from the DHCP server
-description: Help to resolve Event ID 4199 and the issue in which Windows client can't get IP address from DHCP server. ms.date: 01/17/2023
+description: Helps resolve Event ID 4199 and the issue in which the Windows client can't get an IP address from the DHCP server. ms.date: 01/17/2023
 author: v-lianna
 ms.author: v-lianna